Extended deterministic mean-field games: Final Remarks

 \subsection{Conclusion}

-The random variable framework developed in the present paper is a powerful tool in the study of mean-field games.
-It allows to formulate extensions of the original problem in which each player takes into consideration the actions of the rest of the population.
-We obtained a new existence and uniqueness results, which are distinct from the preceding ones proved in the standard formulation.
-Additionally, there are very few mean-field game problems whose explicit solutions are known.
-In the current paper, we exhibited two problems for which exact solutions can be computed.
+The random variable framework developed in this paper is a powerful tool for studying of mean-field games.
+It allows the formulation of extensions of the original problem in which each player takes into consideration the actions of the rest of the population.
+We obtained new existence and uniqueness results that extend those presently available.
+We provide conditions for the absolute continuity of the law and exhibited two problems for which exact solutions can be computed.

-The Master Equation was introduced by P.L.
+The master equation was introduced by P.L.
 Lions in his lectures at College de France.
-It makes it possible to study mean-field game problems using a single equation.
-Its study is an important aspect of the general theory of mean-field games.
-As we saw previously, the Master Equation and its solution can be defined within the framework studied in this paper.
-Propositions 3 and 4 show the connection between solutions of Master Equation and the extended mean-field games system.
-Besides, the Master Equation enables to formulate games with correlations between the players caused by a common Brownian noise without using the backward-forward stochastic differential equations.
-When we started working on the current manuscript, little was known about these problems.
+It makes it possible to study mean-field game problems using a single equation, making it an important aspect of the general theory of mean-field games.
+The master equation and its solution can be defined within the framework of this paper.
+Propositions 3 and 4 illustrate the connection between solutions of the master equation and the extended mean-field games system.
+Finally, the master equation can be used to formulate games with correlations between the players caused by a common Brownian noise without using backward-forward stochastic differential equations.
 Recent substantial progress on this subject was achieved in \cite{ Carmona3, Carmona2, Carmona1}.
-Nevertheless, many questions remain open, and we regard this as an important direction that should be pursued further.
+Nevertheless, many questions remain unanswered, and we regard this as an important direction that should be pursued further.